pivotal/docs-tap/application-accelerator/about-application-accelerator.hbs.md

 Published accelerator projects are maintained in Git repositories.
 You can then use Application Accelerator to create new projects based on those accelerator projects.

-The Application Accelerator user interface(UI) enables you to discover available accelerators, configure them, and generate new projects to download.
+The Application Accelerator UI enables you to discover available accelerators, configure them, and generate new projects to download.

 ## <a id="architecture"></a>Architecture